 Use toothpicks, grapes, and cheese to build towers, and then dismantle them and eat them!
 Apple slices, bread cubes and marshmallows are other options.

-I’ve got an only child at home, but if you have more than one, you’re likely to get into some battles where one child smashes a tower the other one was hard at work on.
+I have only one child at home, but if you have more than one, you’re likely to get into some battles where one child smashes a tower the other one was hard at work on.
 You can ward off some of these sibling challenges with some setting of expectations.

 Scaffolding their Learning